axelvaldez/radical-companies/_posts/2-missing-chapters/2023-02-27-not-about-government-but-about-governance.markdown

 <h1>&nbsp;</h1>
  <p>Governments protect us and our country&rsquo;s borders and therefore need to have a monopoly on force and foreign policy.
 The other story is that governments are  organizations, dependant on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> That is the way story goes.</p>
  <p>What we do need, and always emerges is <em>governance</em>.
 A way to collaborate, live, and work together.
 You don&rsquo;t need governance if you are stranded in an island by yourself.
 The only &ldquo;agreement&rdquo; you can have with the other dangerous animals in the island is, <span class="_quotespan">If you come near me and you scare me, I will slaughter you.</span> But that doesn&rsquo;t work with people.
 You need governance with people.</p>
- <p>Governance is about collaborating to create and change those agreements.
-Our ability to transform the culture is the point.</p>
+ <p>Governance is about collaborating to create and change those agreements, our ability to transform the culture.</p>

 <h1>Rules and Punishment</h1>
  <p>Making up rules that others must follow is easy to do, but harder to implement.
 In  environments we use some form of punishment for people who don&rsquo;t follow them rules.
 Different levels of pain: litigation, penalties, prison.
 That holds a majority of people back, but only for a while.
 Eventually, when pain of following the rules is more so than the pain of raising hell, they revolt.</p>